When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 If the bones grow too quickly, they will be calcium-poor and fragile.

-A number of difficult, lifelong health problems can occur if this happens.
+Several difficult, lifelong health problems can occur if this happens.
 But what does this have to do with neutering your Great Pyrenees puppy?

 As the Star Tribune points out, the resulting hormonal deficiencies may cause a dog to grow too much or not enough.

-Great Pyrenees are vulnerable to canine cancer
+Great Pyrenees are vulnerable to canine cancer.

 As Jayhawk Great Pyrenees breeder points out, the Great Pyrenees that are neutered too early in life have a noticeably greater risk of certain common canine cancers, including these: